natefduncan/vim-gdocs/README.md

 # Docs

-Open and edit Google Docs in Vim.
+Open and edit Google Docs in Vim with Markdown.
+Currently support for links, bold, italic, and lists.

 ## Installation